Welcome to the Columbia Journal of Environmental Law.

 The Columbia Journal of Environmental Law was founded in 1972 with a grant from the Ford Foundation.
 The Journal is one of the oldest environmental law journals in the nation and is regarded as one of the preeminent environmental journals in the country.
 Our subscribers include law libraries, law firms, individuals, and federal, local, and state courts, as well as a significant international readership.

-CJEL produces two print publications annually, along with a digital-only issue associated with the Journal’s Climate Change Symposium each spring.
+The Columbia Journal of Environmental Law produces two print publications annually, along with a digital-only issue associated with the Journal‘s Climate Change Symposium each spring.
 The publication process is managed by Columbia Law School students who are responsible for reviewing and editing articles, communicating with authors, managing subscriptions, and ultimately finalizing the materials for publication.
-In addition to featuring the scholarship of leading environmental lawyers and academics, CJEL encourages student writing and publishes student works through its note program.
-Published pieces cover a range of topics concerning diverse aspects of environmental law and policy.
+In addition to featuring the scholarship of leading environmental lawyers and academics, the Columbia Journal of Environmental Law strongly encourages student writing and publishes four student notes per volume.